CrossRef/event-data-user-guide/docs/sources/reddit-links.md

 ## Quirks

 We will only visit subreddits on the list.
-However we monitor the Events generated from Reddit Source and manually review those.
+However we monitor the Events generated from Reddit source and manually review those.

 ## Failure modes